python-jsonschema/jsonschema/docs/errors.rst

         from the subschemas will be available on this property.
 The ``schema_path`` and ``path`` of these errors will be relative to the parent error.

+    .. attribute:: cause

+        If the error was caused by a *non*-validation error, the exception object will be here.
+Currently this is only used for the exception raised by a failed format checker in :meth:`FormatChecker.check`.

 These attributes can be clarified with a short example: